Coins of the Roman Emperor Constantine II (317-340)

 RIC Siscia 220.

-An important variety with an early Christian symbol.
+An important and rare variety with an early Christian symbol.

 GLORIA EXERCITVS, two soldiers and two standards, chi-rho between them.